dbpedia-spotlight/dbpedia-spotlight/README.md

   booktitle = {Proceedings of the 9th International Conference on Semantic Systems (I-Semantics)}
 }
 ```

+## Licenses

+All the original code produced for DBpedia Spotlight is licensed under  [Apache License, 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Some modules have dependencies on [LingPipe](http://alias-i.com/lingpipe/) under the [Royalty Free License](http://alias-i.com/lingpipe/licenses/lingpipe-license-1.txt).
+Some of our original code (currently) depends on GPL-licensed or LGPL-licensed code and is therefore also GPL or LGPL, respectively.
+We are currently cleaning up the dependencies to release two builds, one purely GPL and one purely Apache License, 2.0.

+The documentation on this website is shared as [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).

 More information on citation and how to cite the deprecated Lucene version can be found [here](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Citation).